Things To Do Before Leaving For Travel Nursing Job Image

 3) Notify Your Bank And All Credit Card Companies

 Banks and Credit Card Companies take security very seriously these days.
-When they see that your bank or credit card is being used in unusual locations, the default reaction is to suspend the card.
+When they see charges from unusual locations, their default reaction is often to suspend the card.
 Be sure to contact them and let them know about your travel assignment itinerary.

 Also, if you use a small local bank, then it might be a good idea to designate a cosigner or guardian on the account.
-This has to be a highly trusted individual of course, but it can save you tons of time if you ever run across a situation when your presence and signature are required.
+This has to be a highly trusted individual of course, but it can save you tons of time if you ever run across a situation where the bank requires your presence and/or signature for whatever reason.

 4) Pay Your Bills